wp-plugins/wpcareers/readme.txt

 = version 1.1.1-a =
 - fixed the bug in search by keywords,
-- replace the CAPTCHA module.
-The old captcha module has not worked well with the firefox
+- replaced the CAPTCHA module.
+The old captcha module does not worked well with the firefox

 = bugfix version 1.1-a =